 (Courtesy of Minard Coons)

-Above, on the far left is Yakima Canutt portraying "Otah", a bad Indian.
+On the far left is Yakima Canutt portraying "Otah", a bad Indian.
 In the center, wearing the vest and cowboy hat is Roger Williams, who plays Rutledge, the other main baddie.
 Max Terhune, Ray 'Crash' Corrigan and Bob Livingston are also shown in this scene from RIDERS OF THE WHISTLING SKULL (Republic, 1937), the fourth film in the Three Mesquiteers series, and one of many films in which Canutt portrayed a baddie/henchie.

 Some eleven years later, screen writer Oliver Drake adapted the plot of RWS into a Charlie Chan Monogram production entitled, THE FEATHERED SERPENT.
 In the B&W still above, a graying and moustached Livingston is shown at Monogram Pictures in the late 1940s.
 From L-to-R are Keye Luke, Beverly Jons, Nils Asther, Roland Winters (as Charlie Chan), Carol Forman, Livingston and Erville Alderson in THE FEATHERED SERPENT (Monogram, 1948).